Roshly/HyperHook/README.md

 # Setup

 ### WebFiles
-- Copy WebFiles to your site
+- Upload the WebFiles folder to your website
-- Change Settings.ini to fit your site
+- Update Settings.ini to point to your website
-- Setup a cron job to Files/Tick.php
+- Setup a [cron job](https://en.wikipedia.org/wiki/Cron) to Files/Tick.php

-^ Old meme please leave me alone :(

 ### Loader
 - Modify Settings.cs to represent your webserver config